Deadlines for Applying to the Program

-Master's Degree or Post-Baccalaureate Certificate
+Master's Degree or Graduate Certificate

-UNMC’s College of Allied Health Professions offers innovative online educational options – a Master of Health Professions Teaching and Technology or a Post-Baccalaureate Certificate Health Professions Teaching and Technology.
+UNMC’s College of Allied Health Professions offers innovative online educational options – a Master of Health Professions Teaching and Technology or a Graduate Certificate Health Professions Teaching and Technology.
 The program not only prepares a new generation of health professions educators to teach in programs related to allied health, medicine, public health, nursing, pharmacy, dentistry, and other health professions, but it also prepares them to assess and integrate new and emerging educational technology.

-The goal of the program is to provide health professions educators with a solid foundation in health science education, teaching skills, and the science of teaching.
+The mission of the program is to provide health professions educators with a solid foundation in health science education, teaching skills, and the science of teaching.
 The completely online program fosters improvement in interprofessional instruction and innovative teaching methods in both academic and non-academic settings.
 Courses explore learning theory, best practices in teaching, the design and application of educational research, and investigation of the uses of instructional technology in health professions education.

 Why the HPTT?